 In Buddhist yoga tantras worship of various deities are first visualized and

-propitiated as a distinct separate forms and then the practitioner eventually
+propitiated as a distinct separate forms setting the stage.
+Then the practitioner eventually

-the two are formed into a union or wholly communion.
+the two (formation and completion stages) are formed into a union or wholly communion, as long as the symbols of the formulations approximate the reality which the symbols point to.
 These deities are seen

 as cosmic personifications or archetypes of transformative aspects and/or